codesnerd/teaching-git/README.md

 ---
 **Note:**
 I have included GitHub Education's Git cheat sheet in the repo that contains some commonly used git commands.
-You can download it by going to: [git-cheatsheet.pdf](git-cheatsheet.pdf).
+You can view it here: [git-cheatsheet.pdf](git-cheatsheet.pdf).